Cokemonkey11/WurstDocs/_doc/manual/introduction.md

 string s = i // Type Error
 ```

 ### Syntax

-The WurstScript Syntax uses indention to define Blocks, instead of using curly
+WurstScript uses indentation based syntax to define Blocks.
-brackets (like Java) or keywords like 'endif' (like Jass).
 You can use either spaces or tabs for indentation, but mixing both will throw a warning.
 In the following we use the word "tab" to refer to the tab character or to 4 space characters.

 ```wurst